 Figure 5 also shows that our approach outperforms those that adopt a similar heuristic.
-By effectively merging the idle times, our approach, i.e., DVSSD-FP consumes over 14% less energy than that by DVSND.
-Compared with DVSDP which also delays job executions, we can see that the energy savings of DVSSD-FP vs. DVSDP varies depending on the utilization.
-DVSDP works under the assumption that each task is assigned a unique scaling factor, which is determined based on the worst case scenario.
-As a result, real-time jobs may be run at speeds much higher than necessary, which is not energy efficient and also cause more idle intervals.
+By effectively merging the idle times, our approach, i.e., \mathbf{DVSSD} -FP consumes over 14% less energy than that by DVS-ND.
+Compared with DVS-DP which also delays job executions, we can see that the energy savings of DVSSD-FP vs. DVS-DP vary depending on the utilization.
+DVS-DP works under the assumption that each task is assigned a unique scaling factor, which is determined based on the worst case scenario.
+As a result, real-time jobs may run at speeds much higher than necessary, which is not energy-efficient and also cause more idle intervals.
 In our approach, different jobs may be assigned different processor speeds as necessary, and the idle intervals can be effectively merged.
 When the utilization is low, for example, within the interval [0.0, 0.4], both approaches have the similar energy consumptions since most of the jobs are forced to execute with the threshold speed and most of the idle intervals can be long enough for shutting down the processor.
-When the task utilization is higher, DVSSD-FP can save much more energy than DVSDP, not only because it can take the advantage of the job-level DVS schedule but also because it can merge the idle intervals more effectively.
-As shown in Figure 5, when utilization is around 0.6, DVSSD-FP consumes 27% less energy than DVSDP.
+When the task utilization is higher, DVSSD-FP can save much more energy than DVS-DP, not only because it can take the advantage of the job-level DVS schedule but also because it can merge the idle intervals more effectively.
+As shown in Figure 5, when utilization is around 0.6, DVSSD-FP consumes 27% less energy than DVS-DP.